-Professor WONG Roderick Sue Cheun (王世全), aged 76, was appointed as an independent non-executive Director on 21 June 2018.
+Professor WONG Roderick Sue Cheun (王世全), aged 77, was appointed as an independent non-executive Director on 21 June 2018, having served the Company for approximately 3 years.
 Professor Wong obtained a degree of Bachelor of Arts from San Diego State College (now known as San Diego State University) in the United States in November 1965 and a degree of Doctor of Philosophy in mathematics from the University of Alberta in Canada in November 1969.
 Professor Wong is currently an Emeritus Professor of Mathematics at City University of Hong Kong, and he was the Chair Professor of Mathematics at City University of Hong Kong before his retirement in 2019.
 He is a fellow of the Royal Society of Canada and Chevalier dans l'Ordre National de la Légion d'Honneur of France, and a member of the European Academy of Sciences.